kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

-It could be possible to save the `questions.yml` metadata in the metadata annotations of `annotated-policy.wasm` themselves (the custom section of the Wasm module containing raw data, for us with the name `KUBEWARDEN_CUSTOM_SECTION_METADATA`).
+It could be possible to save the `questions.yml` metadata in the metadata annotations of `annotated-policy.wasm` themselves (the custom section of the Wasm module containing raw data, for us with the name `KUBEWARDEN_CUSTOM_SECTION_METADATA`). `rules` metadata is present there already.

 With this, annotated policies will contain almost all metadata needed.
 Information about if the policy is signed couldn't be included there by definition.

-Then, Rancher Explorer frontend could make use of a client for OCI registries (such as [oci-registry-js](https://www.npmjs.com/package/oci-registry-js) or a wasm-compiled Rust library for example), to pull and cache each Wasm module.
+Then, Rancher Explorer could make use of a client for OCI registries (such as [oci-registry-js](https://www.npmjs.com/package/oci-registry-js) or a wasm-compiled Rust library for example), to pull and cache each Wasm module.
 With [`WebAssembly.Module.customSections()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WebAssembly/Module/customSections)